Legumes, Nuts & Seeds

 Cowpeas, Vigna sinensis, are more closely related to beans than to peas.
 They are vigorous bushy or trailing summer annuals with curious, cylindrical pendant pods.
 The plant continues to grow if environmental conditions are suitable.
 The cowpea is a very old crop, probably originating in Central Asia, although it has been grown in Southeastern Asia for over 2,000 years.
 It was introduced into the tropics and subtropics of the world, reaching the West Indies in the 17th Century and North America in the 18th Century.
 The seeds are used as feed for poultry and cattle, and they may serve as a coffee substitute.
 The main value is as a forage crop, as a cover crop to prevent erosion and as a green manure.
 Cowpeas are important in India, China and the southern United States.
 It is susceptible to frost and is confined to warm humid areas in a sandy or loamy soil.

-Garden or kidney beans, Phaseolus vulgaris, are indigenous to America.
+Garden, Pinto or Kidney beans, Phaseolus vulgaris, are indigenous to America.
 They were probably domesticated by the Incas and were early used by the Amerindians of both South and North America.
 In modern times the young pods (string or snap beans), the unripe seeds (shell beans) and the dried ripe seeds are all used for human consumption.
 The whole plant is used for forage.
 Beans are low, erect or twining annuals with small white or colored flowers, trifoliate leaves and slender pods.
 They are grown as either bush or pole beans and over 1,000 varieties are cultivated.
 Both groups have green-podded and wax-podded varieties.
 The commercial dried bean is of more recent origin.
-It was first grown in 1836 in New York state.
+It was first grown in 1836 in New York State.
 Much of the bean crop is canned.
 Even though beans will grow on a variety of soils, a fertile soil, rich in lime, is required for a good yield.
 A warmer climate than for peas is desirable, and crop rotation should be practiced.
 On large farms machines harvest the crop and the beans are dried, stored and threshed before marketing.
+Dried pinto beans must be cooked without salt or additives until they are soft, after which condiments such as peppers, tomato, salt, soy, molasses, etc. may be added.
 The culls are fed to livestock and the straw is used for forage.
 Presently these beans are grown worldwide.

 Other species of Phaseolus that are often cultivated include the Scarlet Runner Beans, P. coccineus that have a thickened root and ornamental flowers and the Mung Bean, P. aureus.
 Mung beans were grown in India in ancient times and are still an important crop.
 The small oval seeds are highly nutritious and the green pods are also consumed.
 There are over 100 varieties grown in China and other parts of Asia.
 The Mung Bean is grown in North America principally as a forage plant.
 The Adsuki Bean, P. angularis, is next to the Mung Bean in importance in Manchuria and China; and the Rice Bean, P. calcaratus, is widely cultivated in Southern Asia.